aaanh/blog/src/content/blog/building-towards-mlaas-taxonomy.md

 ---
-title: "Building Towards a Taxonomy of MLaaS"
+title: 'Building Towards a Taxonomy of MLaaS'
-pubDate: "2022-07-04"
+pubDate: '2022-07-04'
-tags: ["mlaas", "mlops", "exploratory", "sca", "soa", "research"]
+tags: ['mlaas', 'mlops', 'exploratory', 'sca', 'soa', 'research']
 draft: false
-description: "There is a scarcity in terms of papers 😣 so I have to get creative 💡"
+description: 'There is a scarcity in terms of papers 😣 so I have to get creative 💡'
 ---

 > ⚠ Under Construction.
 Please check back later or help yourself with my previous publications 🤗.